-Attend the Senior Patrol Leader meetings, and most importantly share the information with your fellow Scouts.
-Be responsible for the troop bulletin board: fireguard chart, waiter schedule, troop duty roster, etc Make announcements about upcoming camp activities and schedules.
-Coordinate your troop's participation in all camp-wide events.
-Be sure that Scouts in your troop observe taps and are respectful of other units.
-Maintain the health and cleanliness of your campsite, delegating leadership as appropriate.
-Conduct a brief inspection before your camp commissioner visits each day.
-Note: If there are questions about the site inspection it is the responsibility of the SPL, or youth designee, to interact with the inspecting commissioner for clarification. or your doorgroot, to intoract with the inspecting commissioner for claimbation.
+- Attend the Senior Patrol Leader meetings, and most importantly share the information with your fellow Scouts. - □ Be responsible for the troop bulletin board: fireguard chart, waiter schedule, troop duty roster, etc... - □ Make announcements about upcoming camp activities and schedules. - □ Coordinate your troop's participation in all camp-wide events. - Be sure that Scouts in your troop observe taps and are respectful of other units. - □ Maintain the health and cleanliness of your campsite, delegating leadership as appropriate. - □ Conduct a brief inspection before your camp commissioner visits each day. - Note: If there are questions about the site inspection it is the responsibility of the SPL, or youth designee, to interact with the inspecting commissioner for clarification.